 Fig 1: Miners Statue at Silverhill Woods, site of the former Silverhill Colliery (1875 – 1992).
 This is the highest point in Nottinghamshire.
 Photo Credit: MuBu Miner.

-Longwall, Landscape and Legacies: The Coal Mining Memorials of the East Midlands.
+Longwall, Landscape and Legacies: The Coal Mining Memorials and Monuments of the East Midlands.

 The proposed Longwall, Landscape and Legacies project will be a digital project based on the coal mining memorials of the East Midlands and aims to engage people via creative media, local arts and heritage and walking for health and wellbeing.
 Pending a successful funding bid, the project is planned to run for eighteen months from 1st July 2021 to 31st December 2022.
 It will be administered and run by Mine2Minds Education, a not for profit organisation based in the East Midlands which provides community education and training based on its heritage.